danieldunderfelt/very-cool/src/content/articles/2019-02-13-welcome-to-very-cool.md

 author: Daniel Dunderfelt
 pinned: 1
 ---
-Welcome, weary traveler, to verycool.tech!
-This is the launch post, so yeah, we're quite young.
-And when I say "we", I mean me.
-There's only one of me so far.
-I am Daniel Dunderfelt, creator, editor and first contributor to verycool.tech.
-It's an honor to make your acquaintance!

 Verycool.tech covers exciting developments in technology, mostly from the consumer point of view.
 Expect news about cool new gadgets, cool scientific developments, cool new games, cool... well, whatever I damn well want to write about!
 For now the content will be heavily biased towards what I personally find interesting, but feel free to suggest topics or send me tips on editor@verycool.tech.
 I'm also planning to bring on board other writers at some point, but let's see how this goes.

 "But Daniel", you say, "there's a lot of tech news sites out there already!
 Why are you doing this?".
 That's a very good question that I don't have a direct answer to, other than that I want to.
 I'm pretty into all things tech, so if I'm gonna write about something it might as well be that.
 I might even have an interesting opinion or take on things that you might not find elsewhere.
 I say that partly due to the fact that I don't write anywhere else, and partly because I like to think that I have a unique and interesting perspective on important matters such as very cool tech things.
 But you'll be the judge of that.